 Commuter student life can also include a mix of on-campus classes and online work.
 Some community colleges offer a variety of online classes.
 Taking advantage of these resources can help if you find yourself with a complicated schedule, or if you just want more flexibility.

-Other Factors to Consider
+Other Factors to Consider When Choosing a College

 Your academic goals will guide which college you choose.
 As you evaluate colleges, take a look at which colleges offer the major you want to pursue.
 If you are in the process of choosing your major, see if you can find out more about the programs that the community college near you offers.
 You could talk to current students or professors and evaluate whether it seems like a good school for your interests.

 You can organize this list by “match,” “reach,” and “safety” schools in order to help you consider all your options.

-Once you start tackling the process of paying for community college, keep in mind that the financial aid offices at these colleges can be a great resource if you have any questions about finding aid for college.
+Once you start tackling the process of paying for community college, keep in mind that the financial aid offices can be a great resource if you have any questions about finding aid for college.
 You can find more information on whether or not the college offers its own scholarships and how to apply.

 Financing Your Education